Emailing is probably the best marketing medium out there. You can use it for everything from cold outreach to permission marketing.

 49.1% of people will read your email on mobile devices.
 To ensure that these people have the best experience while reading your emails you will need to optimize your emails for mobile.
 If you share any links, images or attachments in your emails make sure they are optimized for mobile as well.

 People can sometimes miss your email because they have had a busy day or week or because your email could have ended up in the spam folder.
 So, make sure you follow up with people who don’t open in 2 to 3 weeks.
 You can try using a different subject line.
-Check these stats to see how follow-up emails can make a difference.

 These are the 4 most important components of an email.
 If you want more people to open your emails, read them completely and take action you will need to include all 4 of them in every email you send.
 And to get even better results, you can make use of the 3 extra bonus tips I shared.